 After a month of grinding, at the end of your half-marathon, you find yourself on the start-line of a marathon, which is launch year.
 By now, you’ve either pulled out of the race due to illness, injury, or burnout; or you’ve grooved into the right pacing strategy for the long-haul.

+I have been doing the best I can to keep this in mind over the last 48 hours, during the launch of Master of Change.
 Many authors mess this up.
 I am trying not to.
 It is hard.

-I have been doing the best I can to keep this in mind over the last 48 hours, during the launch of The Practice of Groundedness.
-It is much easier to write than it is to actually do!
-But I am better this time around than I was the last few.
-I wanted to share the above metaphor and sentiment since it applies to far more than launching a book or other creative projects.
-Though the exact time-scales may be different, this theme is true of starting a new job, founding a company, getting involved in an intimate relationship, having a child, and so on.
+It applies to far more than launching a book or other creative projects.
+Though the exact timescales may be different, the theme is true of starting a new job, founding a company, getting involved in an intimate relationship, having a child, preparing for a competitive sporting event, and so on.